Quick Read

 Key findings

-• Zone changes: New attendance boundaries are proposed for Wolf Lake Middle, Wolf Lake Elementary, Kelly Park, and Zellwood Elementary for the 2026-2027 school year.
+- Zone changes: New attendance boundaries approved for Wolf Lake Middle, Wolf Lake Elementary, Kelly Park School, and Zellwood Elementary.

-• Consolidation: Orange Center Elementary students are slated for redistribution to Catalina, Rock Lake, and Washington Shores elementary schools.
+- Consolidation: Orange Center Elementary students are being redistributed to Catalina, Rock Lake, and Washington Shores Elementary schools.

 Questions worth asking

-• Implementation impact: What specific support services will be provided to students transitioning out of Orange Center Elementary to ensure a stable educational experience?
+- Transition support: What specific academic and social support services will be provided to students transitioning from Orange Center Elementary to their new schools?

 Signals to notice